ALEX5402/Reinject/README.md

 - then simply install Reinject and enable this Modeule As Xposed Modeule
 - Select Recomended apps what it Says
 - done Ready to go
+- Launch the game from Reinject only else it Would't work

 ## Install Instructions